computersarecool/dsa_opengl_examples/README.md

 This project uses CMAKE to build.

 ### Things to do
+- Make GLFW a git submodule and see how that affects including glfw3.lib
 - Fix `geometry shader quad`
 - Make one media folder for all examples
 - Make load image a function (a good example of this is the displacement map tesselation)